Pope Benedict XVI: Early life: 1927–1951

-At the age of five, Ratzinger was in a group of children who welcomed the visiting Cardinal Archbishop of Munich, Michael von Faulhaber, with flowers.
+Aged five, Ratzinger was in a group of children who welcomed the visiting Cardinal Archbishop of Munich, Michael von Faulhaber, with flowers.
 Struck by the cardinal's distinctive garb, he announced later that day that he wanted to be a cardinal.
 He attended the elementary school in Aschau am Inn, which was renamed in his honour in 2009.
 In 1939, aged 12, he enrolled in a minor seminary in Traunstein.
 This period lasted until the seminary was closed for military use in 1942, and the students were all sent home.
 Ratzinger returned to Traunstein.